 Course reserve materials will be available in online formats whenever possible.

-- Some reserve titles are available on a 3 day loan.
+- Some reserve titles are available on a one day (24 hour) or three day loan.

-- If you borrow a course reserve item, please return it to LIB room 109, not the book return bins.
+- If you borrow a course reserve item, please return it to the Reserve Return Shelves rather than the book return bins.

 Returning Books & Other Library Items

 The book return bins can be found in two locations, immediately outside the the front doors as well as just inside the main entrance.

 - You may return library books from the University of Guelph, University of Waterloo, Wilfrid Laurier University, or interlibrary loan.

 - The outdoor bin is accessible at any time of day.

 Email of Scanned Material

 Scanning services are available to current U of G students, faculty and staff.

 In accordance with the University’s copyright guidelines, you may request that a portion of a physical item in our collection be digitized.
 Most physical items including books, microform, and journals are available to be digitized.